-Myelin sheath: Provide nutrients and oxygen to the axon, accelerate impulse, act as an electric insulator.
+Myelin sheath : Provide nutrients and oxygen to the axon, accelerate impulse, act as an electric insulator. protects the axon from external shocks and gives called as the white matter and the part of nerve where myelinated neurons are absent, is called as the grev matter.

-The part of nerve, where myelinated neurons are present in abundance, is called as the white matter and the part of nerve where myelinated neurons are absent, is called as the grey matter.
+The part of nerve, where myelinated neurons are present in abundance, is

-C. Synapse: The junction between neurons or between neurons and muscles or glands.
+C. Synapse : The junction between neurons or between neurons and muscles or glands.